Article

 5. Passport holder buying guide

-6. Luggage tags: what to choose and what to write
+6. Luggage tags: what to write

-8. Common mistakes to avoid
+8. Common mistakes

-9. Sources and further reading
+10. Sources and further reading

 Why Passport Holders and Luggage Tags Still Matter

 Your passport is one of the most important items you carry when travelling internationally.
 If it is lost or stolen abroad, replacing it can interrupt your trip and create extra stress.
-A passport holder will not magically prevent every problem, but it helps reduce everyday damage and keeps your essential documents together.
+A passport holder will not prevent every problem, but it helps reduce everyday damage and keeps your essential documents together.

 Luggage tags are just as practical.
 Many bags look similar, especially black suitcases, cabin bags and backpacks.
 A clear luggage tag makes your bag easier to recognise and gives airline staff or an honest finder a way to contact you if the bag is delayed or misplaced.